antoinebcx/MolDecod-molecule-generation-transformer/README.md

 ___

+## Model characteristics

+MolDecod is a decoder-only transformer (GPT-like), using rotary positional encoding.
+It has a model dimension of 256, 4 attention heads and 4 encoding layers, resulting with the buffers in a total of 5 million parameters.

+On 10,000 generated molecules (with temperature 0.7), it obtains the following metrics:
+- Validity: 0.95
+- Uniqueness: 0.95
+- Diversity: 0.87
+- Novelty: 0.93

+___

 ## App

 You can launch a streamlit app to interact with the model.
 Download the repo, open a terminal window, install the requirements and run the following command: